German teacher goes on trial in alleged cannibalism case - NewsBreak

 German teacher goes on trial in alleged cannibalism case

-A 41-year-old teacher who is accused of having killed another man with the intention of eating him went on trial Tuesday in Germany's capital.
+BERLIN (AP) — A 41-year-old teacher who is accused of having killed another man and eaten pieces of the victim’s body went on trial Tuesday in Germany’s capital.

-Prosecutors say the defendant met his victim, a 43-year-old German mechanic, on an online dating site a few hours before the September slaying, the German news agency dpa reported.
+Prosecutors say the man on trial met his victim, a 43-year-old German mechanic, on an online dating site a few hours before the September slaying, German news agency dpa reported.
 They said there was no indication the victim agreed to be killed.

-The defendant, identified only as Stefan R. for privacy reasons, allegedly chopped up the man's body in his Berlin apartment and then spread parts of it in different neighborhoods of the city, dpa reported.
+The suspect allegedly chopped up the man’s body in his Berlin apartment and then spread parts of it in different neighborhoods of the city, dpa reported.

-Prosecutors were unable to say for certain whether cannibalism had taken place, but parts of the victim's body were never found, the German news site Der Spiegel reported.

 Police spent weeks looking for the missing mechanic before some bones were found in a forest in northern Berlin and a suspect was tracked down with the help of sniffer dogs.